NicholasMamo/EvenTDT/docsource/apd.rst

 The class constructor accepts classes representing these six steps, and calls their main functions.
 All of the step implementations are separated into local (using the corpus) or external (using a different source).

+Each step is represented by a base class.
+Base classes define the minimum inputs and describe the expected outputs of each step.
+Each base class also has a central function around which processing revolves.
+For example, the :class:`apd.extractors.extractor` class has a :func:`apd.extractors.extractor.extract` function.
+These classes go through the :class:`apd.participant_detector.ParticipantDetector` Therefore inherited classes should accept any parameters not specified in these base functions as constructor parameters.

 Extractors
 ==========